|Date||Duration||Availability||Cost per person|

 Accommodation & meals

-Breakfasts, lunches, and dinners are all included and provide optimal nutrition for trekking.
+Breakfasts, lunches, and dinners are all included during the trek, and provide optimal nutrition for trekking.
 Meals will either be eaten along the trail outside, picnic-style or at local communities.
 The first two nights will involve setting up camp within the grounds of villages, unlike other treks which involve camping in more remote locations.
 Villages will offer some basic amenities; for example, Huacahuasi provides rain shelters.
 The only night at a hotel is the last night at Patacancha.